MicrosoftDocs/Hololens/hololens/security-limiting-password-use.md

 The second is a device code flow that is intuitive to users and does not require any additional infrastructure.
 This remote sign-in behavior relies on another trusted device that supports the organization’s preferred authentication mechanism and when complete, tokens are issued back to the HoloLens to complete sign-in or device setup.
 The steps in this flow are:

   1. A user going through the initial device setup or sign-in flows on OOBE is presented with a “Sign in from another device” link and taps on it.
 This initiates a remote sign in session.
-  1. The user is then shown a polling page which contains a short URI ([https://microsoft.com/devicelogin](https://microsoft.com/devicelogin)) that points to the device authentication endpoint of the Azure AD Secure Token Service (STS).
+  1. The user is then shown a polling page, which contains a short URI ([https://microsoft.com/devicelogin](https://microsoft.com/devicelogin)) that points to the device authentication endpoint of the Azure AD Secure Token Service (STS).
 The user is also presented with a one-time code that is securely generated in the cloud and has a maximum lifetime of 15 minutes.
 Along with code generation, Azure AD also creates an encrypted session upon initiation of the remote sign in request in the previous step and together, the URI and code are used to approve the remote sign-in request.
   1. The user then navigates to the URI from another device and is prompted to enter the code displayed on their HoloLens 2 device.
   1. Once the user enters the code, Azure AD STS displays a page indicating the user’s HoloLens 2 device that triggered the remote sign in request and requested generation of the code.
 The user is then prompted for confirmation to prevent any phishing attacks.
   1. If the user chooses to continue signing in to the displayed ‘application’, Azure AD STS prompts the user for their credentials.
 On successful authentication, Azure AD STS updates the cached remote session as 'approved' along with an authorization code.